Download

 What is a Good AMC Math Competition Score?
 9

-On the AMC 8, every correct answer is worth 1 point, and wrong answers don’t hurt your score, so guessing never carries a penalty.
+On the AMC 8, every correct answer is worth 1 point, and wrong answers don’t hurt your score.

 What Is Considered a Good AMC Score?